Suzanne Haïk-Vantoura: Study

-Vantoura argues that the accentual system preserved in the Masoretic Text was originally a method of recording hand signals ("chironomy") by which temple musicians were directed in the performance of music.
+Haïk-Vantoura argues that the accentual system preserved in the Masoretic Text was originally a method of recording hand signals ("chironomy") by which temple musicians were directed in the performance of music.

 Noticing the marks in the version of the Hebrew Bible she used to read, Vantoura affirmed she had read in an unnamed encyclopedia that these signs of cantillation dated back to antiquity and that their real musical meaning was lost.
 This, she said, triggered her curiosity.
 Working step by step, she made the assumption it was significant that the sublinear signs were never absent from the text, while entire verses are totally lacking supralinear signs.
 In her opinion it had to mean that the sublinear signs had to be "more important" than the supralinear ones.
 This conclusion formed the basis of her conjectures.

-She focused on the prose te'amim system only.
-That system comprises 8 sublinear signs.
-She made the hypothesis that it corresponded to the eight degrees of a musical scale, particularly of a tonal scale, (the diatonic scale - C, D, E, etc. - being the oldest).
-In her mind that was supported by the nearly systematic writing of a vertical sign at the end of each verse.
-This sign, she assumed, could work like an end note, and could be used to indicate the main note (tonic) of a scale.
+She deals extensively with both the prose (the 21 books in which there are 8 sublinear signs) and poetry (the three books, Psalms, Proverbs, and the poetic sections of Job in which there are 7 sublinear signs).
+She made the hypothesis that the sublinear signs correspond to the eight degrees of a modal scale.
+She experimented with several different modes.
 As she worked with each verse she became convinced that the notes of her transcription formed coherent melodies and not random sounds.
 By comparing individual verses she then compiled tables of concordant sequences.
 Analyzing the shapes of signs, she finally assigned conjectural values to the 8 sublinear signs of the prose system, suggesting that they are the 8 notes of a scale.